Epclusa is a new

 conditions that make treatment more complicated.

-generally well-tolerated.
-The most common side-effects reported in clinical
+well-tolerated.
+The most common side effects reported in clinical trials, affecting

-not been tested in pregnant or breastfeeding women, or in children and
+have not been tested in pregnant or breastfeeding women.
+Epclusa has

-can cause side-effects including anaemia.
-It can also cause birth defects, so
+cause side effects including anaemia.
+It can also cause birth defects, so it

 The drugs in Epclusa